stiles/data/trump-tweet-frequency/README.md

 # Trump tweet frequency

-This repo contains a quick analysis of President Trump's tweets — specifically the daily frequency.

-The data was downloaded from Twitter in `JSON` format using [Twint](https://github.com/twintproject/twint).
+This repo contains a quick analysis of President Trump's tweets — specifically the daily frequency — based on data downloaded in `JSON` format using [Twint](https://github.com/twintproject/twint).
 Also included in this repo is a Jupyter notebook detailing the analysis and chart.